Otzberg Castle: History

 In 1802 the Electoral Palatine Oberamt of Otzberg went to the Landgraviate of Hesse-Darmstadt, which used it from 1803 as a state prison.

 In 1818 Otzberg Castle was abandoned as a military location.

 On 25 July 1826 the Finance Ministry in Darmstadt issued a decree that the tower of the castle, the commandant's house with its small stables, the doctor's house, the stable near the Marketenderei, the well house and the new barracks (Bandhaus) should be preserved.
 All other buildings should be sold for demolition.

 In 1921 the Bandhaus was converted into a youth hostel.

 In the 1950s a forestry office and a restaurant were housed in the commandant's house.
 This arrangement continued until the mid-60s when the place was rented to various tenants to run the restaurant.

-In 1985, a museum the Collection of Folk Art in Hesse (Sammlung zur Volkskunde in Hessen) moved into the Bandhaus.
+In 1985, the Bandhaus became a museum, the Collection of Folk Art in Hesse (Sammlung zur Volkskunde in Hessen).
 In 1996 the Korporalshaus was rebuilt.
 It has since been used as a museum building and location for the Standesamt of the municipality of Otzberg.